legoandmars/SlimeModManager/README.md

   Make sure you're looking in the right place.
 Sometimes mod menus move as  modding libraries/practices change.

 **I don't see a certain mod in the mods list!**
-  Slime Mod Manager uses mods from an online file and shows whatever is available for download.
+  Slime Mod Manager uses mods from Thunderstore and shows whatever is available for download.

 ## Credits